JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-02/semantic-versionning-with-azure-pipeline-and-docker/index.md

 The file could be empty, but in my case, I use the opportunity to use it as documentation.

-The controller would simply read the content and the frontend would call the controller at the root action to get the value and display it.
+The controller would simply read the content and the frontend would call the controller to get the value and display it.

 The code changed to: